Thomas Bromley, 2nd Baron Montfort

 Thomas Bromley, 2nd Baron Montfort, also known as Lord Montford, (January 1733 – 24 October 1799), was a British politician.

 Bromley was the only son and heir of Henry Bromley, 1st Baron Montfort and Frances Wyndham, daughter of Thomas Wyndham and sister and heiress of Sir Francis Wyndham, 4th Baronet of Trent, Somerset.
+He was educated at Eton College from 1742 to 1748.
 He was returned to Parliament as one of the two representatives for Cambridge in 1754, a seat he held until the following year, when he entered the House of Lords at the age of 21 after his father had committed suicide.
 His seat in the Commons passed in an uncontested election to his brother-in-law Charles Cadogan, who was later raised in the peerage himself as the 1st Earl Cadogan.

 In 1759 his political ally, Viscount Royston (later 2nd Earl of Hardwicke), who was Lord Lieutenant of Cambridgeshire, appointed Montfort Lieutenant-Colonel Commandant of the Cambridgeshire Militia, which was struggling to find enough officers among the county gentry.
 The regiment was eventually completed, but was never embodied for service during the Seven Years' War.
 After the war the officers resigned en masse, Royston declaring that Montfort's behaviour was impossible, and serving under him in the militia went against the grain with most people.
 The regiment was reformed in 1764 in time for the county to avoid paying a fine.
 Thereafter it carried out its annual training.
 However, at the training in May 1774 Montfort was insulted and knocked down by members of Cambridge University; his men hesitated to help him until urged on by some of the bystanders.
 Their action led to a riot.
 Town and gown riots were common in Cambridge, and Montfort was closely connected with the town corporation.